 The Programme aims at the training and specialization of national officials in more Member States, particularly in the developing countries, and to enable them to participate more effectively in international deliberating and negotiating fora.

-Implemented by the Geneva Branch of the United Nations Office for Disarmament Affairs (UNODA), the Programme has trained over 600 public officials from about 150 Member States, a large number of whom are now in positions of responsibility in the field of disarmament within their own Governments.
+Implemented by the Geneva Branch of the United Nations Office for Disarmament Affairs (UNODA), the Programme has trained over 900 public officials from over 160 Member States, a large number of whom are now in positions of responsibility in the field of disarmament within their own Governments.
 Originally conducted for a six-month period, the Programme was reduced after 1988 to a ten-to-twelve week duration due to budgetary restrictions.
 Some 25 fellowships are awarded every year.

 Participants in the United Nations Programme of Fellowships on Disarmament are selected on the basis of nominations invited from all Member States of the United Nations (one nomination per Member State per year).
 The selection of candidates is the responsibility of the substantive office (ODA) on the basis of a number of criteria, in particular, the greater needs of developing countries in terms of training their young diplomats in the field of disarmament and security, the professional background and experience and anticipated future responsibilities of the candidates, as well as the overall geographical and gender balance.

 The programme of studies of the Programme of Fellowships on Disarmament is structured in three segments:

 - The first segment of the Programme is carried out in Geneva and is aimed primarily at exposing the Fellows to multilateral negotiations on disarmament undertaken by the Conference on Disarmament or under different disarmament treaty regimes.
 The segment includes a cycle of lectures by senior representatives of States members of the Conference on Disarmament on issues under negotiation in the Conference, and attendance in its meetings.
 While in Geneva, the Fellows are also given the opportunity to attend any other intergovernmental meetings on disarmament that might be in session.